Forest Warrior

 Forest Warrior is a 1996 American adventure film starring Chuck Norris and directed by Norris's brother Aaron Norris.
 The film was released on direct-to-video in the United States on November 5, 1996.
-The film is perhaps best known since late 2011 as the source of a scene in which Chuck (a ubiquitous Internet meme himself) stops a chainsaw by grabbing it with his bare hand.
-The scene has been reposted numerous times on YouTube with views totaling several million, as well as made into an animated GIF for use on Internet forums and message boards.
-Another memorable scene features a logger who air guitars with his chainsaw.

 Plot

-The film opens with a campfire story being told by Clovis Madison (Roscoe Lee Browne) to a group of children, about a man named Jebediah McKenna (Chuck Norris) who was killed a century ago in the Tanglewood forest while fighting bandits.
+Clovis Madison tells a campfire story to a group of children, about frontiersman Jebediah McKenna who was killed a century ago in the Tanglewood forest by armed men after refusing to sell his land to a lumber company.
 McKenna was magically brought back to life and given the power to transform into a bear, wolf, or eagle.
-Inspired by this tale, the children dub their group the Lords of the Tanglewood, complete with the following pledge: "We ask you to leave it pure as found; For we are to it forever bound."
+Inspired by this tale, the children dub their group the Lords of the Tanglewood, complete with the following pledge: "We ask you to leave it pure as found; for we are to it forever bound."